dfinity/canbench/README.md

           bash ./scripts/ci_post_run_benchmark.sh
 ```

-Once you have the CI job above set up, the job will pass if there are no significant performance changes detect and fail otherwise.
+Once you have the CI job above set up, the job will pass if there are no significant performance changes detected and fail otherwise.
 A comment is added to the PR to show the results.
 See [this PR](https://github.com/dfinity/bench/pull/18) for an example.